Bimbam360/Curve_Terrain/README.md

 Credits
 ---------------
-* A couple of the textures used were from the fabolous Kenney assets (CC-0)
+* Base textures used and the icon were from the fabulous Kenney assets at https://www.kenney.nl/assets/prototype-textures (CC-0)

 Contributing
 ------------